Smirnoff: Since the 1990s

 The next line of Smirnoff's malt beverages to be produced was "Raw Tea", similar to the brand Twisted Tea.
-It came in flavors such as Lemon, Peach, Raspberry and Green Tea.
+It came in flavours such as Lemon, Peach, Raspberry and Green Tea.
 This product line was marketed most notably with the "Tea Partay" music video and website.
 It was sold in six-packs of 12 oz.
 (355 ml) bottles.
 It was discontinued in sometime in 2009.

 Smirnoff Source, a lightly carbonated beer-alternative, was released in May 2007.
 It is citrus-flavoured and made with alcohol (3.5% ABV) and spring water and is sold in 4-packs of 1-quart (947 ml) bottles.

 A line of 22 flavoured vodkas (based on the No. 21 Red Label) with the "Twist" moniker appended on the end of the name have also been introduced.
 Flavours include Green Apple, Orange, Cranberry, Raspberry, Citrus (Lemon), Vanilla, Strawberry, Black Cherry, Watermelon, Lime, Blueberry, White Grape, Melon (Honeydew/Cantaloupe), Pomegranate, Passion Fruit, Pear, Peach, Pineapple, Mango, Coconut, and most recently Amaretto.

 In 2004, Smirnoff trialled a new blend of vodka in the UK and Canada called Smirnoff Penka.
 Marketing and distribution were handled by The Reserve Brands of Diageo plc.
 As of 2007 Penka is no longer available in the UK.

 In a 2005 New York Times blind tasting of 21 vodkas, Smirnoff won as the "hands-down favorite".

 In 2010, Smirnoff introduced the Cocktail Range.
 Pomegranate Martini with Meyer Lemon-flavoured Liquor and pomegranate juice, Mojito with a dash of mint and Kaffir lime and Grand Cosmopolitan with cranberry juice.
 Tuscan Lemonade and Savannah Tea were later added.
 In 2014, Smirnoff introduced Smirnoff Sours vodkas, available in Fruit Punch, Watermelon, Green Apple, and Berry Lemon.

 A 2013 study found that Smirnoff malt beverages were the second-most popular brand specific alcohols consumed by underage youths in the United States.

-In 2016, Smirnoff introduced two new Smirnoff Ice flavors: Electric Mandarin and Electric Berry.
+In 2016, Smirnoff introduced two new Smirnoff Ice flavours: Electric Mandarin and Electric Berry.
 Also in 2016, Smirnoff introduced the new Spiked line, available in Original, Screwdriver, and Hurricane Punch, as well as their Sourced line of fruit juice vodka, available in Ruby Red Grapefruit, Pineapple and Cranberry Apple.

 In 2019, Smirnoff Ice partnered with luxury brand Cremsiffino.

 In 2020, Diageo introduced sugar-free Smirnoff Ice, with 4.5% ABV.

 Smirnoff was mistakenly targeted for boycotts during the Russian invasion of Ukraine.
 Smirnoff is owned by the British company Diageo and is manufactured in Illinois.

 Smirnoff was mistakenly targeted for boycotts during the Russian invasion of Ukraine; however, despite its Russian origin, the brand is owned by British company Diageo and for the US market is manufactured in Illinois.